Yangruipis/lgb-convertor/README.md

 # LGB-convertor

 lgbc is a tool that convert LightGBM(aka lgb) model to an if-else statement of each language.

-It is useful when deploy a LightGBM model without LightGBM package.
+**It is useful when deploy a lgb model without LightGBM package.**

 ## install